Skip to main content

 Human History

-Vatnsfjörður holds a unique place in Icelandic history as the region where the country is believed to have received its name.
-According to medieval sources including Landnámabók (the Book of Settlements), the Norse explorer Hrafna-Flóki Vilgerðarson attempted to settle in Iceland around 868 CE and climbed a mountain—possibly Lónfell within the modern reserve—to survey the land.
+Vatnsfjörður holds a special place in Icelandic tradition as the region where the country is believed to have received its name.
+According to medieval sources including Landnámabók (the Book of Settlements), the Norse explorer Hrafna-Flóki Vilgerðarson attempted to settle in Iceland around 868 CE and climbed a mountain—locally believed to be Lónfell within the modern reserve—to survey the land.
 Upon seeing ice filling the fjords below, he gave the island its enduring name: Iceland.
-Though Hrafna-Flóki's settlement attempt failed, subsequent Norse colonizers successfully established farms throughout the region.
+[1] Though this identification of Lónfell is a local tradition rather than a confirmed historical fact, the connection is sufficiently well-established that a hiking trail leads to Lónfell, sometimes called the baptismal font of Iceland.
 The area has been continuously inhabited since the settlement era, with residents practicing traditional Icelandic agriculture including sheep farming and fishing.
-The birch forests, once more extensive, were partially cleared for fuel and grazing during centuries of habitation.
-Local knowledge of the landscape, including the fossil deposits in Surtarbrandsgil, has been passed down through generations.
-The geothermal springs that dot the reserve have long been utilized for bathing and, in modern times, provide heating for local homes and a swimming pool.
+The geothermal springs that dot the reserve have long been utilised for bathing and in modern times provide heating for local homes and a swimming pool.

 Park History

-Vatnsfjörður received protected status as a nature reserve in 1975, recognizing both its natural values and the need to preserve the landscape for future generations.
-The protection designation placed the reserve under management by the Environment Agency of Iceland (Umhverfisstofnun), which oversees conservation measures and visitor facilities.
+Vatnsfjörður received protected status as a nature reserve in 1975, recognising both its natural values and the need to preserve the landscape for future generations.
+[1] The protection designation placed the reserve under management by the Environment Agency of Iceland (Umhverfisstofnun), which oversees conservation measures and visitor facilities.
 The stated aim of the protection is to preserve nature while ensuring people can enjoy and experience the landscape.
-In the same year, Surtarbrandsgil within the reserve received additional protection as a natural phenomenon due to its exceptional fossil deposits.
+In the same year, the adjacent Surtarbrandsgil ravine received its own separate protection as a natural monument due to its exceptional fossil deposits.
 As Iceland's tourism industry expanded in subsequent decades, Vatnsfjörður developed hiking trails and visitor infrastructure to accommodate increasing numbers of nature enthusiasts.
-The reserve's accessibility—located approximately half an hour from Dynjandi and well-connected by road to other Westfjords destinations—has made it a popular stop for travelers exploring the region.
-Conservation management balances preservation of sensitive features like the fossil canyon with provision of recreational opportunities throughout the broader reserve.
+The reserve's accessibility—located approximately 30 minutes from Dynjandi and well-connected by road to other Westfjords destinations—has made it a popular stop for travelers exploring the region.

 Major Trails And Attractions

 Vatnsfjörður offers diverse hiking opportunities suitable for various fitness levels, with trails showcasing the reserve's landscapes from birch forests to mountain viewpoints.
-A circular route around Vatnsdalsvatn lake extends for 9 kilometers, providing a moderate day hike through representative habitats, though shorter trail options allow visitors to tailor their experience.
-From the road end at the northern part of Vatnsdalsvatn, approximately 3 kilometers of trail leads into the valley's heart where beautiful waterfalls reward hikers who make the journey.
+A circular route around Vatnsdalsvatn lake provides a moderate day hike through representative habitats, though shorter trail options allow visitors to tailor their experience.
+A marked trail leads into the valley's heart where waterfalls reward hikers who make the journey.
 A marked trail from Dynjandaheiði leads to Lónfell, sometimes called Iceland's 'baptismal font' due to its possible connection to Hrafna-Flóki's naming of the country, offering panoramic views over Breiðafjörður bay and the southern Westfjords highlands.
-Surtarbrandsgil (Lignite Canyon) presents the reserve's most unique attraction, with ranger-guided hikes available on Tuesdays, Wednesdays, Thursdays, and Saturdays at 13:00—independent hiking in the canyon is prohibited to protect the fragile fossil deposits.
-The geothermal springs provide a relaxing conclusion to hiking, with natural hot springs and a nearby swimming pool fed by thermal waters.
+[1] The nearby Surtarbrandsgil (Lignite Canyon) presents a unique attraction, with ranger-guided hikes available on Tuesdays, Wednesdays, Thursdays, and Saturdays at 13:00—independent hiking in the canyon is prohibited to protect the fragile fossil deposits.
+[2] The geothermal springs provide a relaxing conclusion to hiking, with natural hot springs and a nearby swimming pool fed by thermal waters.

 Visitor Facilities And Travel

 Vatnsfjörður's central location in the southern Westfjords makes it accessible from multiple directions, serving as an excellent base for exploring the region.
-The drive from the reserve takes approximately 30 minutes to reach Dynjandi waterfall, 90 minutes to Látrabjarg bird cliffs or Ísafjörður, and one hour by ferry from Brjánslækur to Flatey island in Breiðafjörður bay.
+The drive from the reserve takes approximately 30 minutes to reach Dynjandi waterfall, and 90 minutes to Látrabjarg bird cliffs or Ísafjörður.
+[1] There is a one-hour ferry from Brjánslækur to Flatey island in Breiðafjörður bay.
 Visitor facilities include marked hiking trails, informational signage, and the nearby settlement offering accommodation options and basic services.
 The geothermal swimming pool fed by local hot springs provides a unique amenity for visitors.
 Guided tours of Surtarbrandsgil operate during summer months from the old priest's lodgings at Brjánslækur, which also hosts an exhibition about the fossil deposits with free admission.
 Visitors should come prepared for changeable weather with appropriate layered clothing and sturdy footwear for the trails.
 August and September visitors can enjoy gathering wild blueberries that grow abundantly throughout the reserve.
 The roads providing access remain open during summer months but may be affected by winter conditions.

 Conservation And Sustainability